Shakespeare baby names have charted in the US Top Ten – think of Jessica and Olivia. The good news: more gems await discovery!

 And a footnote: what about Shakespeare as a given name?
 Literary heroes like Tennyson, Keats, and Hemingway wear well.
 How ’bout this one?
 His daughter Judith actually did name one of her sons Shakespeare, but he didn’t survive to adulthood.
 Today it feels a little bit too much, sort of like naming your kiddo Einstein.
 But maybe it has potential as a literary middle?

-What do you think of the names on the list?
+What do you think of Shakespeare baby names?
 Which ones have I forgotten?
 Which ones would you use?

 About Abby Sandel